vsfbg/swift/docs/CrossCompilationModel.md

 In order to retain compatibility with older toolchain releases which did not include support for the `-sysroot` flag, the driver shall default the value to the value provided to `-sdk`.
 This allows us to transition between the existing toolchains which expected a single root containing all the necessary components.
 This allows the driver to make the most appropriate choice for the host that is being compiled for without loss of generality.
-A platform may opt to ignore one or more of these flags (e.g. Windows does not use `-syroot` as the system headers are not organised like the traditional unix layout).
+A platform may opt to ignore one or more of these flags (e.g. Windows does not use `-sysroot` as the system headers are not organised like the traditional unix layout).